 The problems start when the levels of customer contact vary significantly from the plan and service levels are compromised.
 This is where real-time management becomes integral to the contact centre.

-Share what is working: To help share best practices and winning behaviors around the call centre give top performing agents the opportunity to share the tactics and types of language they use to resolve calls.
+- Share what is working: To help share best practices and winning behaviours around the call centre give top performing agents the opportunity to share the tactics and types of language they use to resolve calls.

 An effective real-time management process and governance is critical for workforce optimisation and it provides the opportunity for the planning team to really show their worth by reacting to changes as they unfold in a positive way and without compromising on service.